-Hyundai Santa Fe owners have reported 18 problems linked to brake electric antilock (under the service brakes category).
+Hyundai Santa Fe owners have reported 18 problems related to brake electric antilock (under the service brakes category).

-The car involved is a 2006 Hyundai Santa Fe.
-The vehicle's vehicle identification number (VIN) is KM8SC13D43_.
 Abs system activates on intermittent occasions when braking from slow <20 mph, also abs pump cycles on during slow turns.
-It was Feb.
-1, 2006 when this brake electric antilock issue happened.

 See all problems of the 2006 Hyundai Santa Fe.

-The vehicle was a 2005 Hyundai Santa Fe.
 While driving and stepping on brake pedal had to apply extensive force to the brake pedal.
 Took vehicle to dealer, who claimed brakes were okay.
 The second problem involved rear door misalignment.
 The third failure was paint peeling off under the hood.
-This brake electric antilock issue occurred Tuesday, January 10, 2006.

 See all problems of the 2005 Hyundai Santa Fe.